The best feeling in the world as an online shop owner is getting that email — or proverbial ping — that signals you’ve got a sale.

 But instead of random, repeated emails, you’re nurturing the relationship you have with your customer.

-Want in on our email list?
+Want in on our email list and get access to the freebie library?
 You can sign up here!

 7 | Embrace an Abandoned Shopping Cart